Parents and caregivers worry about what to tell the children after a parent dies.

 Death is a normal part of the cycle of life.
 How a child is held through the experience of a death of a Parent will impact future losses.

 If you would like to discuss your grieving process or that of a child, then consider making an appointment with a counsellor who specialises in grief and bereavement work.
-Make an appointment with Bronwyn at Your Path Psychotherapy and Counselling, in her rooms in Remuera, Auckland.
+Make an appointment with Bronwyn at Your Path Psychotherapy and Counselling, in her rooms in Greenlane, Auckland.

 Good Grief Ltd (2008) Picking up the Pieces.
 A Guide to Supporting Children in Grief.
 Good Grief Australia.